Eating Well After a Stroke

 Cholesterol is a fatty, waxy substance made by your body and found in foods of animal origin.
 Your body needs cholesterol to maintain the health of your body's cells.

 However, too much cholesterol in your blood can increase your risk of stroke and heart disease.
-High levels of blood cholesterol are the result of two factors: how much cholesterol your body makes, and how much fat and cholesterol are in the food you eat, and the kind of fat you eat.
+High levels of blood cholesterol are the result of two factors: how much cholesterol your body makes, how much fat and cholesterol is in the food you eat, and the kind of fat you eat.

 Diets high in saturated fats are linked to high cholesterol and an increased risk of cardiovascular disease.
 Saturated fats tend to be solid at room temperature and are found in animal products like meat, cheese, egg yolks, butter, and ice cream, and some vegetable oils (palm, palm kernel and coconut).
 Limiting the amount of saturated fat you eat from these foods is key to stroke prevention.

 To cut the saturated fat in your diet, make the following substitutions: